We love traveling light.

 Unbound is another company that makes 100% merino t-shirts.
 We like that these are just simple, well-made shirts with no branding and they come in black, grey, and navy.
 Priced at $65 each, it’s a solid merino t-shirt for the price.
 Available at Unbound.

 Uniqlo makes a handful of synthetic and synthetic/wool blend shirts that are super cheap.
 Their AIRISM shirts are crazy lightweight, wick sweat, and dry super quickly (their HEATTECH is designed for cold temperatures as a base layer but I find they work in the summer as well).
 They do have a synthetic look but it’s not too bad.
-They also have polly/cotton blends that look closer to a standard t-shirt.
+They also have poly/cotton blends that look closer to a standard t-shirt.
 Uniqlo’s construction isn’t amazing and sizing can be a little inconsistent but their t-shirts only cost $6 to $15 so it doesn’t hurt to give them a try.
 Available at Uniqlo.

 Shorts: 0-2 Pairs